Click for homepage

 Many Enigma K machines were built for German users, such as the Reichsbahn (railway), but they were also sold to a number of foreign users.
 It is known that the Italian Navy (Supermarina) used Enigma K machines throughout WWII.
 Modified versions of the Enigma K were also used during the Spanish Civil War (1936-1939) and a by the Swiss Army during and after WWII (Swiss-K).

-The machine was developed and released in 1927, hot on the heels of the nearly identical but short-lived Enigma D (A26).
-It was the first machine on which the notch ring of the rotors was attached to the letter ring rather than to the rotor body.
+The machine was developed and released in 1927, hot on the heels of the very similar but short-lived Enigma D (A26).
+It was the first machine on which the turnover notch was attached to the letter ring rather than to the body of the rotor.
 1 This increased the cipher's strength.
-Other differences are the mounting of the power switch and the terminals for an external power supply, and the presence of digits above the lamp panel and on the upper row of keys.
+Other differences are the mounting of the power switch and the terminals for an external power supply, as well as the presence of numbers printed above the lamp panel and on the upper row of keys.

 Initially, each rotor had a single turnover notch (regular stepping), but on some variants, the number of notches was increased (irregular stepping).
 For example: Enigma T of 1942 had five notches on each rotor, and the rotors of Enigma KD of 1944 even had nine turnover notches.
 There are several variants of Enigma K, some of which remained in production until 1944.